harlessmark/fast-food-face-off/README.md

 npm start
 ```

 [optional] Run the web scraper from the root folder.
-This will take several minutes to complete.
+This will take several minutes to complete and will not affect the game.

 ```
 rails db:migrate